jrpool/calculator/README.md

 Numbers in scientific notation (i.e. with `e`) cannot be directly input.
 They arise automatically in very large or very small results.

-Some inputs, namely the digits 0 to 9, are performable in every state.
-All the other inputs are volatile: Whether they can be performed depends on the values of `numString`, `binaryOp`, and `terms`.
-For each volatile input, the `volatiles` property specifies whether it can currently be performed.
-For example, if the state is empty, the only performable volatile is the decimal point.
-If you then enter a digit, 7 more volatiles (such as `+`) become performable.
+Whether any input can be performed depends on the values of `numString`, `binaryOp`, and `terms`.
+The `inputs` property of the state specifies whether each input can currently be performed.
+For example, if the state is empty, the only performable input is the decimal point.
+If you then enter a digit, 7 more inputs (such as `+`) become performable.
 At any time, only the performable inputs are enabled; the other inputs are disabled.
 When an input is disabled, its button and its keypresses have no effect.

 The state is always displayed in the calculator.
 The `terms` elements and the `numString` or `binaryOp` are concatenated and displayed at the top.
 An example is `-456.78 ÷ 31`, where `31` is the `numString`.
-The `volatiles` are displayed by means of the buttons’ appearances: bright if enabled, and dim if disabled.
+The `inputs` are displayed as buttons: bright if enabled, and dim if disabled.

 The `op^` input, performed with the `±` button or the`` ` ``key, toggles the presence of a negator in `numString`.